-Causes of radiator repairs
+Causes of Radiator Repairs

 The cooling radiator may need to be repaired for various reasons.
 Malfunctions may be due to natural wear and tear as well as negligence on the part of the car owner.
 Removing a radiator malfunction may be just the first step in a complete engine repair.

-There are two major faults in car radiators that require repair:
+There are two major faults in car radiators, that require repair:

-- Coolant flow;
+- Coolant leak;